Get Hired: Top 5 Essential Demo Reel Elements For Acrobats, Gymnasts & Athletes

 1- Maximum length of your video should not exceed 3 minutes

 Grab their attention in the first 10 seconds with upbeat music and your best move, trick, skill.
-Then add a title screen with your Name, Height, Weight, and Age.
+Then add a title screen with your Name, Height, Weight, and Date of Birth.

 2- In the first 30 secs of your reel, demonstrate your physical condition